 Enforcement of TROs is the responsibility of Norfolk Police (speeds, access, weight limits etc) and your local district council (parking, yellow lines, school waiting and disabled bays).

-Requests for new TROs are normally made to Norfolk County Council via the local town or parish council who will represent a wider consensus of the community need.
+Requests for new TROs are normally made to Norfolk County Council via the local Town/Parish Council or Norwich City Councillor who will represent a wider consensus of the community need.

 Any requests that are considered to have a genuine chance of meeting policy criteria will be added to a programme for future investigation.